 How many victims died at the Pentagon on September 11?

-The Design Elements of the Pentagon 9/11 Memorial
+The Design Behind the National Pentagon 9/11 Memorial

 As noted by the National 9/11 Pentagon Memorial website: